digidem/mapeo-core-docs/client-docs/sync.md

 `(connectionTypes: ConnectionType[] | null) => Promise<void>`

 Set the sync connection types to enable.
 If `setSync` has not been previously called with a valid connection type, sync becomes enabled.
 If `connectionTypes` is `null` or `[]`, sync becomes disabled.
 Do not rely on the resolving of this method to know when the process starts or stops.
-Instead, listen to the `'sync:start'` and `'sync:stop'` events.
+Instead, listen to the `'sync-start'` and `'sync-stop'` events.

 Note that there existing syncing processes with other peers happening, disabling sync does not close these immediately.
-The server will attempt to gracefully finish or close them and eventually emit the `'sync:stop'` event.
+The server will attempt to gracefully finish or close them and eventually emit the `'sync-stop'` event.

 ```ts
 // Enable sync